ahadb802/ruby_project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 School Library App
+# 📖 App Catalog Of My Things

 ## 🛠 Built With <a name="built-with"></a>